With the big Xbox One reveal, Microsoft took a lot of time to emphasise the entertainment functions of the console

 That doesn't exactly sound like the two companies are deep in negotiations, does it?
 We'll find out whether that's important once Microsoft gives us a launch date for the console.

-- For more on Microsoft's new console, see our first impressions of the Xbox One
+- For more on Microsoft's new console, see our review of the Xbox One